opencast/opencast/docs/guides/admin/docs/installation/rpm-fedora.md

 This step is optional and only recommended for those who want to build Opencast from source.
 If you install Opencast from the repository, all necessary dependencies will be installed automatically.

-You can install all necessary 3rd-Party-Tools for matterhorn like this:
+You can install all necessary 3rd-Party-Tools for Opencast like this:

-    sudo dnf install opencast20-third-party-tools
+    dnf install opencast21-third-party-tools

 Or manually:

-    sudo dnf install ffmpeg qt_sbtl_embedder tesseract mediainfo
+    sudo dnf install ffmpeg tesseract hunspell sox

 Install Apache ActiveMQ